Unboxed-Software/solana-course/content/mwa-deep-dive.md

 If you're curious to know more about how browser extensions work, take a look at some [open-source browser extensions](https://github.com/solana-labs/browser-extension/tree/master).

-### How MWA is different
+### How MWA is different from web wallets

 Mobile Wallet Adapter (MWA) is different.
 In the web world, we just need to inject some code into the `window` object to access our wallets.
 Mobile apps, however, are sandboxed.
 This means that the code for each app is isolated from other apps.
 There's no shared state between apps that would be analogous to a browser's `window` object.
 This poses a problem for wallet signing since a mobile wallet and a mobile dApp exist in isolated environments.

 However, there are ways to facilitate communication if you're willing to get creative.
 On Android, basic inter-app communication is done through [`Intents`](https://developer.android.com/guide/components/intents-filters).
 An Android Intent is a messaging object used to request an action from another app component.

 This particular communication is one-way, whereas the interface for wallet functionality requires two-way communication.
-MWA gets around this by using an intent from the requesting app to trigger the wallet app opening up two-way communication using websockets.
+MWA gets around this by using an intent from the requesting app to trigger the wallet app opening up two-way communication using WebSockets.

 The rest of this lesson will focus on the MWA interface and functionality rather than the low-level mechanisms underpinning inter-app communication.
 However, if you want to know the nitty gritty, read the [MWA specs](https://solana-mobile.github.io/mobile-wallet-adapter/spec/spec.html).